 Ongoing support for partners from your team

 You also need to ensure there are the proper channels of communication for your partners to get support from your team when they need it.
-By using a PRM, you can ensure your partners have access to all of your resources 24/7 and a direct line to the members of your team who can help them.
+By using a PRM, you can ensure your partners have access to all of your resources 24/7 and a direct line to the members of your team who can help them, all essential components of a strong partner experience (PX).

 Leverage partners’ marketing strategies, spending, and content for re-targeting and sales enablement